Skip to Content

 You can bleed ABS on your vehicle in the same way as bleeding your other braking systems.
 To do this, lift your vehicle to an appropriate height and clear the tubing.
 Start bleeding your ABS from the right rear wheel, working your way to the left front wheel.
 Next, open the bleeder valve on each wheel and squeeze the brake fluid out.
 After bleeding your brakes, you should check your pedal settings.

-READ ALSO: How to Dispose of a Fiberglass Truck Cap?
+READ ALSO: How to Manage a Truck Business?

 To perform this task, you should first make sure the ABS system is off.
 Then, you can start removing vapor from the system by filling it with bleeder fluid.
 You should not touch the bleeder while allowing fluid to flow.
 You may also use a vacuum bleeder, but make sure you remove it after the bleeder is in place.
 Depending on your truck, you may have to repeat this step for every car.